IdylleSoft/Smart-Auto-Shutdown-Scheduler-for-Windows/README.md

 ---

-# 🌍 Multi-language Support
+# 🌍 Multi-Language Support

-Designed for users around the world.

-Current supported languages include:
+Smart Auto Shutdown & Scheduler is designed for users worldwide.

+The application currently supports **5 languages**, allowing users to work comfortably in their native language.

+### Supported Languages

-- English
+🇺🇸 English

-- Turkish
+🇹🇷 Turkish

+🇩🇪 German

+🇫🇷 French

+🇪🇸 Spanish

-More languages will be added in future updates.
+> More languages may be added in future updates.

 ---